vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

     assert browser.is_text_present('hello world')
 ```

-Run the test and see it fail.
+Run the test.
+You should see an `AssertionError`.

 ```
 $ python tests/functional_test.py